IS A LINE REALLY COMPOSED

 Say, however, that a line were composed of points.
 Now the most common and important application of calculus is to motion, where the independent variable is time t.
 Then if the abstract x-axis is composed of points, its application to time must also be composed of points.
 That is, the t-axis will be composed of points, or, we would say, instants.
 Is that a valid presumption?

 First, like any continuous quantity, time is not inherently composed of intervals; yet we can conveniently decompose time into any intervals,

 any units of measurehours, minutes, secondswe please, however small.

-Time will then be composed of intervals, which will then have common boundaries, to which we give the name "instants."
+Time will then be composed of those intervals, which will have common boundaries, to which we give the name "instants."

 If time did consist solely of instants, then at any one instant a body is at rest.
 It cannot move to another instant, because no time elapses.
 In other words, there could be no motion.
 That is the arrow paradox of Zeno.
 But because time continues and has no inherent componentsit is not composed of instantsthat paradox is not valid.

 Since the t-axis then is not composed of points, then neither can the x-axisthe so-called real lineof which time is but an application.

 Thus a continuum of numbers not only does not exist, it is not necessary.
 If a function is continuous, then it will be continuous at every value of x we name.

 Appendix 1: Are the real numbers really numbers?